 Many people have asked for more tutorials using Google’s suite of products.
-One prominent question is “how does VLOOKUP work in Google Sheets?”.
+One popular question is “how to use VLOOKUP work in Google Sheets?”.
 This function is hugely popular among Google and Microsoft spreadsheet enthusiasts.
 In this example, I’ll show how to get started.
 (Includes practice spreadsheet).

-info If you’re an Excel user, please check out the Excel VLOOKUP tutorial.
+info If you’re a Microsoft Excel user, please check out the Excel VLOOKUP tutorial.

 What is a Lookup Function?